Lab Test

 Physician Office/Draw Specimen Preparation

-• Lower respiratory specimens: Deliver specimen to the Laboratory immediately after collection, refrigerated (2-8°C or 36-46°F).
-Courier Services must be contacted for a STAT pickup at 1-800-551-0488.
+• Lower respiratory specimens: Deliver specimen to the Laboratory immediately after collection.
+For storage or transport times greater than 2 hours, refrigerate the specimen (2-8°C or 36-46°F).

 • Upper respiratory specimens: Specimens must be stored at room temperature (20-26°C or 68-78.8°F) until transport.